Back to All Events

 Ancient Futures

-Our May Elastro features visiting audio/visual artist Jason Zeh and new duo Ancient Futures that includes Scott Rubin and QūJié.
+Our May Elastro features visiting audio/visual artist Jason Zeh, a new duo Ancient Futures that includes Scott Rubin and QūJié, and HUMACHINE UNLEARN67NG.

 Zeh’s current body of work involves the creation of realtime, performable, video objects built from lidar scans resulting in visceral, synthetic, minerals, and ritual actions.
 The work addresses questions about intimacy, the body, and the environmentally catastrophic processes of resource extraction that are necessary for the continuation of a technologically advanced civilization.
 Their work blends influences from long-time involvement in the underground, experimental music, noise, and sound art scenes with performance and realtime, generative, media.
 Zeh’s work grapples with the scraps at the edge of meaning: the noise and errors that are in the margins of any message.